Buffalo Sauce

 Avoid

-- Expired date or unclear manufacturing date on packaging
+- Expired date or unclear manufacturing information

 Where to Find